spryker/spryker-docs/docs/pbc/all/cart-and-checkout/manage-using-glue-api/check-out/check-out-purchases.md

     link: docs/scos/dev/glue-api-guides/page.version/checking-out/updating-payment-data.html
   - title: Retrieving customer orders
     link: docs/scos/dev/glue-api-guides/page.version/managing-customers/retrieving-customer-orders.html
-  - title: Managing guest carts
+  - title: Manage guest carts
     link: docs/scos/dev/glue-api-guides/page.version/managing-carts/guest-carts/managing-guest-carts.html
-  - title: Managing carts of registered users
+  - title: Manage carts of registered users
     link: docs/scos/dev/glue-api-guides/page.version/managing-carts/carts-of-registered-users/managing-carts-of-registered-users.html
 ---

 This endpoint allows finalizing the checkout process by placing an order.

 After sending a request, the cart is deleted, and you cannot make any changes in the checkout data.
-Thus, use the endpoint for checkouts that can be performed in one pass or for finalizing a checkout after [submitting checkout data](/docs/scos/dev/glue-api-guides/{{page.version}}/checking-out/submitting-checkout-data.html).
+Thus, use the endpoint for checkouts that can be performed in one pass or for finalizing a checkout after [submitting checkout data](/docs/pbc/all/cart-and-checkout/manage-using-glue-api/check-out/submit-checkout-data.html).

 The endpoint also provides information on whether it is necessary to redirect the user to a third-party page to complete the payment.